For advice, choose the description below that best fits your situation:

 The Postgraduate Wellness Office offers free, confidential, short-term counseling and referral services to currently training Residents and Fellows.
 Appointments and information can be gained by contacting the Wellness Coordinator, Diana Nuss: firstname.lastname@example.org or 416-946-3074.

 The Postgraduate Wellness Office offers the following resources:

-Both Dr. Flett and Dr. Guiang offers assistance to all trainees with transfers, accommodation, remediation planning, career uncertainty, concerns with your program, intimidation and harassment, safety concerns, leave of absence and return to work planning, as well as research assistance and guidance.
+Both Dr. Guiang and Dr. Darani offer assistance to all trainees with transfers, accommodation, remediation planning, career uncertainty, concerns with your program, intimidation and harassment, safety concerns, leave of absence and return to work planning, as well as research assistance and guidance.